devatengit/on-premises-mariadb-agent/README.md

 sudo docker-compose pull
 ```

- &nbsp; This will download the docker images locally.
+ &nbsp;  &nbsp; This will download the docker images locally.

 3. To run Docker Images mentioned in Docker Compose File, Write the following command: